Governor of Ohio

 The governor of Ohio is the head of government of Ohio and the commander-in-chief of the U.S. state's military forces.
 The officeholder has a duty to enforce state laws, the power to either approve or veto bills passed by the Ohio General Assembly, the power to convene the legislature and the power to grant pardons, except in cases of treason and impeachment.

-There have been 64 governors of Ohio, serving 70 distinct terms.
-The longest term was held by Jim Rhodes, who was elected four times and served just under sixteen years in two non-consecutive periods of two terms each (1963–1971 and 1975–1983).
-The shortest terms were held by John William Brown and Nancy Hollister, who each served for only 11 days after the governors preceding them resigned in order to begin the terms to which they had been elected in the United States Senate; the shortest-serving elected governor was John M. Pattison, who died in office five months into his term.
-The current governor is Republican Mike DeWine, who took office on January 14, 2019.
+The current governor is Mike DeWine, a member of the Republican Party who took office on January 14, 2019 following the 2018 Ohio gubernatorial election.
+He was re-elected to a second term in 2022.

 Qualifications

 To become governor of Ohio, a candidate must be a qualified elector in the state.
-This means that any candidate for governor must be at least 18 years old at the time of election, a resident of Ohio for at least 30 days before the election, and a U.S. citizen.
+This means that any candidate for governor must be at least 18 years old at the time of election, a resident of Ohio, and a U.S. citizen.
 Convicted felons and those deemed by the courts as incompetent to vote are not eligible.
 There is a term limit of two consecutive terms as governor.

 Powers

 The governor is the commander-in-chief of the state's military forces.
-The governor has a duty to enforce state laws; the power to either approve or veto bills passed by the Ohio State Legislature; the power to convene the legislature; and the power to grant pardons, except in cases of treason and impeachment.
+The governor has a duty to execute state laws; the power to either approve or veto bills passed by the Ohio State Legislature; the power to convene the legislature; and the power to grant pardons, except in cases of treason and impeachment.

 Other duties and privileges of the office include: